nev3rfind/vietnamas/README.md

 2. Add city data to translation files
 3. Create city detail page content

+### Adding New Wedding Guests
+1. Insert new records into `guest_invitations` table
+2. Generate unique GUID for each guest
+3. Set appropriate language and country preferences
+4. Test invitation URL: `/invitation/{guid}`
 ## 📱 Mobile Optimization

 The app is fully responsive and optimized for: